isabella232/siliconsalon.info/_pages/salon1-presentations.md

   - image_path: /assets/silicon-salon-1/presentations/tropicsquare-presentation.jpg
     alt: "Tropic Square Presentation"
     title: "Tropic Square Presentation"
     excerpt: '**Tropic01.** A fully auditable chip as a basis for better hardware security.
 How transparency can drive innovation and how that policy is (currently) unique in the world of semiconductor design.
-Plus, a look at Kerckhoff&8221;s principles and other reasons to open up designs.'
+Plus, a look at Kerckhoff&rsquo;s principles and other reasons to open up designs.'
     url: "https://www.youtube.com/watch?v=g43vvXUw16Y"
     btn_label: "Watch Video"
     btn_class: "btn--info"